pivotal/docs-tap/integrations/spring.hbs.md

 requires.
 The example `greeter-dev.yaml` file illustrates how to connect to another workload running on the same cluster.

-If the other workload is of the `server` type, you can use a bare host name to connect to it if it's running in the same Kubernetes namespace.
+If the other workload is of the `server` type, you can use a bare host name to connect to it if the workload is running in the same Kubernetes namespace.

-If it's of the `web` type then you must provide the fully qualified host name as shown for the greeter-messages service in the example.
+If the other workload is of the `web` type then you must provide the fully qualified host name as shown for the greeter-messages service in the example.
 You can also include external services here if they are reachable from your cluster.

 ### <a id="acs-resources"></a> Create Application Configuration Service (ACS) resources